-Please find below details of four of our current trails – including our new Poldark Trail.
-For further information on our other trails and trail riding holidays please visit our Trail Riding Holiday here
+Please find below details of some of our current trails – including our new Poldark Trail.
+For further information on our other trails and trail riding holidays please visit our Trail Riding Holiday page here

 The Poldark Trail

-A shorter ride is available to novice riders through countryside which is familiar to the area used in the filming.
-From £20 per person.
+For beginners – A shorter ride is available to novice riders through countryside which is familiar to the area used in the filming.
+From £30 per person.
+(Regular Rider rate )

 This scenic, challenging trail lasts 3 – 4 hours and takes you towards Delford Bridge for a splash through the De Lank River, before heading across Kernow Downs and out onto the vast Manor Common.
 From there you will see two of the many Tors or rocky outcrops on the Moor – Carbilly Tor (from the Cornish “carn ebilly” meaning “Colt’s Tor”) and Hawks Tor.
 We’ll also visit the Trippet Stones, a Bronze Age standing stone circle said to be maidens turned to stone for dancing on the Sabbath.

-We then cross Manor Common and visit the pretty moorland village of Blisland, where we hitch up the horses on the village green outside The Blisland Inn and enjoy a lunch stop.
-After enjoying some welcome refreshment we then mount up and head to Pendrift Downs to visit The Jubilee Rock.
+We then cross Manor Common and visit the pretty moorland village of Blisland before heading to Pendrift Downs to visit The Jubilee Rock.
 This huge granite rock was carved in 1809 – 10 by Lieutenant John Rogers and his men to commemorate King George III’s jubilee.
 It features Britannia and various Coats of Arms and is updated with new carvings on special occasions.
 After visiting some of the most interesting corners of the Moor we finally head home to Hallagenna.

-This Trail Ride takes you out across the Moor to Alex Tor, from where you can take in the breathtaking moorland views reaching as far as the North Cornwalll Coast.
+This Trail Ride takes you out across the Moor to Alex Tor, from where you can take in the breathtaking moorland views reaching as far as the North Cornwall Coast.
 We then ride on to Rough Tor, which at 1,313 feet, is the second highest point in Cornwall.
 At the summit is a “logan” rock, a huge piece of granite which will rock gently if you stand on the right spot!
-From Rough Tour and its many Bronze Age hut circles, we head through woods to Davidstow Moor.
-Davidstow Airfield once played an important role during the Second World War.
-We ride alongside the highest point in Cornwall at 1375 feet – Brown Willy or Bronn Wennyly in Cornish, meaning “Swallow’s Hill.”
+From Rough Tour and its many Bronze Age hut circles, we head through woods to the highest point in Cornwall at 1375 feet – Brown Willy or Bronn Wennyly in Cornish, meaning “Swallow’s Hill.”
 We ride past further stone circles and ancient signs of settlements before coming to Casehill Downs and King Arthur’s Hall.
 This is one of the most fascinating sites on the Moor, thought to be an ancient Neolithic or early Bronze Age ceremonial site.
 It consists of roughly fifty-six stones arranged in a rectangle with a bank of earth around them.
 We then head home to Hallagenna.
+From £160 per person